CartoDB/documentation/app/content/data-observatory/guides/creating-data-observatory-tilesets.md

 {{%/ bannerNote %}}

 Besides creating your own tilesets, you can also use any of the tilesets in our collection of ready-to-use Data Observatory tilesets from public datasets, available in the BigQuery project `carto-do-public-tilesets`.
-You can access [here](../../tilesets-collection) the full list of tilsets and a gallery of example visualizations.
+You can access [here](../../example-tilesets) the full list of tilesets and a gallery of example visualizations.

 ### Create a BigQuery connection